ephemeralaeon/fintech/fintech/case_studies/README.md

      * Roger was CFO and SVP at Skyword (2019-2020); CFO and SVP at NuoDB (2015-2019)
   * Personal Brief:
      * Strategic CFO providing strong financial leadership while significantly contributing to the definition and execution of the corporate strategy.
 Ability to function both at a strategic and tactical level: recognized business partner by the CEO, the senior management team and the Board of Directors.
 Proven record of building and managing highly effective and efficient finance, human resources, IT & administrative operations.
 Creative business problem solver.
 Experienced in managing growth of technology companies.
 Significant expertise in exit strategies: ability to effectively manage the M&A or all steps of the "going public" process: prepare the company for the IPO (finance, accounting, legal), prepare the SEC filings, select the investment bankers, manage the road show, meet potential investors.Specific accomplishments include:
-        * Raised over 100 million dollars from venture capital firms, private equity firms, and lenders
+        * Raised over 100 million dollars from venture capital firms, private equity firms, and lenders.
-        * Completed close to 400 million dollars in 6 M&A transactions, as a buyer and seller, resulting in significant investors returns
+        * Completed close to 400 million dollars in 6 M&A transactions, as a buyer and seller, resulting in significant investors returns.
-        * Transformed finance and HR department into world-class organizations
+        * Transformed finance and HR department into world-class organizations.
-        * Put in place the infrastructure (people, systems, processes, controls) in expectation of significant growth
+        * Put in place the infrastructure (people, systems, processes, controls) in expectation of significant growth.
 <br/>
 <br/>